nidkil/jest-test/README.md

     }
     ...

-See this [blog post](https://blog.jetbrains.com/webstorm/2015/05/ecmascript-6-in-webstorm-transpiling/) for more information.
+See this [blog post](https://blog.jetbrains.com/webstorm/2015/05/ecmascript-6-in-webstorm-transpiling/) for more information about File Watchers.

-### Tests run from commandline not in sync with tests run with Webstorm
+### Tests run from commandline failing, tests run with Webstorm passing

-It can happen that somehow the tests in Webstorm all pass, but when you run them from the commandline they fail.
+It can happen that the tests in Webstorm all pass, but when you run from the commandline they fail.
 Somehow the dist directory is getting out of sync.
 This can be fixed easily by clearing the jest cache and deleting the dist directory.
 Run the following command to do this automatically.

     npm run test:clean